lexermal/website-weixler-me/blog/Basic-cluster-setup/05 Setup Longhorn.md

 ```
 At around line 90 change ```storageclass.kubernetes.io/is-default-class: "true"``` to ```storageclass.kubernetes.io/is-default-class: "false"```.

-Adapt the file /etc/systemd/system/k3s.service, so it looks at the end like this:
+Adapt the file **/etc/systemd/system/k3s.service**, so it looks at the end like this:
 ```
 ExecStart=/usr/local/bin/k3s \
     server \
-        '--advertise-address' \
-        '10.33.33.2' \
-        '--flannel-iface=nm-cluster-nw1' \
         '--cluster-init' \
         '--disable=local-storage'
 ```